 An inflatable keelboat is a perfect solution for sailing in rough waters.
 The keel resists waves and currents and dampens the water flow, providing a more incredible speed for the vessel.
 The inflatable keel stays on the water’s surface even at high rates, making the boat safer, more maneuverable, and easier to handle.
 The inflatable keel makes the ride smoother and the boat more stable when cornering.
 The bottom of the keel inflatable boat must have a protective profile-moulding along the keel and seams of the bottom with the sides – protecting the bottom from friction when pulling ashore and transporting.

 Flat-bottomed inflatable boats are boats for shallow water with an outboard motor.
 Flat-bottomed inflatable boats are equipped with a reinforced transom for more reliable engine mounting.
-They are made of waterproof plywood or boat fabric with a density of 1000 g/m2, have a smoothly rising nose for planing mode, and a geometric balance between the dimensions of the boat and the diameter of the cylinders.
+They are made of waterproof plywood or boat fabric with a density of 1000 g/m2, have a smoothly rising nose for planing mode, and have a geometric balance between the dimensions of the boat and the diameter of the cylinders.

 Pontoons & Catamarans

 Pontoons and Catamarans are comfortable inflatable boats for shallow water, light, economical with a comfortable fit.
 Inflatable catamarans vary in compactness – the small shallow water boats can weigh 15kg and fit in a small bag!
 Up to spacious catamarans that can carry up to 20 people.
-Assembly of an inflatable catamaran is easy and fast; it takes from 5 minutes for small shallow draft boats to 20 minutes for big ones.
+Assembly of an inflatable catamaran is easy and fast; it takes 5 minutes for small shallow draft boats to 20 minutes for big ones.

-The draft of a pontoon is between a few inches and 1 foot unless it is overloaded or equipped with a trolling motor.
+The draft of a pontoon boat is between a few inches and 1 foot unless it is overloaded or equipped with a trolling motor.

 Outboard Motor for Shallow Inflatable Boats